urbit/urbit.org-reloaded/main.md

 <!-- -->
 <div class="container stack">
     <div class="col-md-offset-1 col-md-10 slide-1">
-        <p>Urbit is an open source, decentralized, personal cloud computing platform.</p>
-        <p>Your Urbit is a personal server: a general-purpose computer in the cloud which stores all your data, runs all your apps, and manages your connected devices.  </p>
+        <p class="last">Urbit is a secure, friendly, decentralized peer-to-peer network of personal servers.
+Your urbit is a private cloud computer which stores your data, runs your apps, and manages your connected devices.</p>
-        <p class="last">Each Urbit is part of a global, decentralized, peer-to-peer network that runs on top of the internet.</p>
         <a class="btn black" href="#learn">Learn more</a>
         <a class="btn black" href="/docs">Tech docs</a>
         <email submit="Get updates"></email>